stracquadaniolab/baghera/docs/index.rst

 StracquadanioLab, School of Biological Sciences, University of Edinburgh.

-BAGHERA, the Bayesian Gene Heritability Analysis, is a software to estimate the contribution to the heritability of a trait/disease of all the SNPs in the genome (genome-wide heritability) and those nearby protein-coding genes (gene-level heritability).
+The Bayesian Gene Heritability Analysis software (BAGHERA) estimates the contribution to the heritability of a trait/disease of all the SNPs in the genome (genome-wide heritability) and those nearby protein-coding genes (gene-level heritability).